wunnle/wunnle.com/src/posts/monorepos-with-yarn-workspaces/index.md

 }
 ```

-Here, we are setting `private` to `true` to prevent the root package to be published accidentally, this makes sense since workspace root is not a *real* package.
-By setting the value of workspaces `["./packages/*"]` we are telling yarn that any folder under `/packages/` will be a workspace.
+Here, you are setting `private` to `true` to prevent the root package to be accidentally published, and this makes sense since workspace root is not a real package.
+Setting `workspaces` to `["./packages/*"]` tells Yarn to use any folder under `/packages/` as a workspace.

-Let's create them.
+Now let’s create those workspaces.

-Create a folder names "packages" and under it create another folder for our first package, **package-a**. `cd` to this folder and run `yarn init` to initialize our package.
-When prompted, enter "package-a" to the name.
+Create a folder named "packages" and under it, create another one for our first package, **package-a**. `cd` to this folder and run `yarn init` to initialize our package.
+When prompted, enter "package-a" as the name.
 Also, create an `index.js` under package-a.

-Now do the same thing to create another package under `/packages/`, but this time call it **package-b**.
-At this point your project should have a structure like this:
+Now do the same thing to create another package under `/packages/`, except this time call it **package-b**.
+At this point your project structure should like this:

 ```
 package.json